JamesSkemp/words/content/post/review-the-complete-guide-to-blender-graphics-second-edition-computer-modeling-and-animation-2014.md

 +++
-title = "Review: The Complete Guide to Blender Graphics, Second Edition: Computer Modeling and Animation (2014)" summary = "The following is a review of The Complete Guide to Blender Graphics, Second Edition: Computer Modeling and Animation, published in 2014, and written by John M. Blain." draft = false comments = false date = "2014-09-27T14:29:51-05:00"
+title = "Review: The Complete Guide to Blender Graphics, Second Edition: Computer Modeling and Animation (2014)" description = "The following is a review of The Complete Guide to Blender Graphics, Second Edition: Computer Modeling and Animation, published in 2014, and written by John M. Blain." draft = false comments = false date = "2014-09-27T14:29:51-05:00"